 The Fastest Way to Get Your Ears Back to Normal

-Your ears will most likely return to normal after a couple of days if air pressure is causing your blockage.
+Your ears will most likely return to normal if air pressure is causing your blockage.
 If an ear infection is to blame for your blocked ears, you might have to wait until your body fights off the virus or bacteria at work (and, if it’s the latter, antibiotics can really help).
 And that could take as much as a week or two.
 You might have to wait even longer than that if you’re suffering from a sinus infection.

 A bit of patience will be required before your ears return to normal (though that might feel counterintuitive), and you need to be able to change your expectations according to your actual situation.